-Why do I have to pay for my medical records
+Do I have to pay for my medical records?

 Access to your medical records is an uninsured service under the Canadian Healthcare System.
-Unfortunately this means that fees are passed on to patients.
+Unfortunately, this means that fees are passed on to patients (if applicable).

-If my doctor charges to get records, will I have to pay those charges
+If my provider charges to get records, will I have to pay those charges

+Typically providers charge around $30.
 While Canadians have the legal right to their health records, physicians may charge for access to records.
-If your providers send us an invoice after submitting your request, you will be given the option to pay these fees through MedChart.
-Typically it is around $30.
+If your providers send us an invoice after submitting your request, you will be given the option to pay these fees through Medchart.

 How do you keep my information private

 Your privacy is our number one priority.
 MedChart operates with several safeguards to ensure the privacy of your personal information.

 MedChart uses industry-leading encryption technologies used by major banks to secure your information, and continuously monitors and upgrades our systems on new developments.
 Data is encrypted at rest and in transit using advanced AES-256 and 2048-bit SSL protocols.
 Access to your online profile and medical records is protected by your personal login details.
 A 2-factor authentication system (a verification code sent to your cell phone or email at time of login) minimizes the chances of unauthorized access in case your login details have been stolen.